When did tourists begin to arrive in Weirs Beach?

 1889 – On September 19, the Concord (NH) railroad receives permission from the NH general court to merge with the BC&M. On January 1, 1890, the merger is completed.
 The new railroad is named the Concord & Montreal (C&M) railroad.
 Here are 1892 and 1894 route maps of the C&M.

 1892 – On January 1, the new name “Lakeport” is adopted by the railroad, replacing Lake Village, the railroad station just south of Weirs Beach.
+Also in 1892: in downtown Laconia, a new passenger station is erected, designed by architect Bradford Gilbert.

 1895 – On June 21, the B&M railroad leases the C&M railroad for 91 years.